How To Tell if a Private Investigator is Following You

 What type of window tint do private investigators use?

 5% limo tint is the most popular choice for private investigators.
-5% tint is dark enough so that in most cases no-one will be able to see through into the vehicle.
-Some detectives even opt for a 3% or 1% tint, which works great in the daytime, but can be very difficult to see out of in low light conditions.
+The “5%” figure refers to visible light transmission (VLT) - meaning only 5% of outside light makes it through the glass, with the other 95% blocked.
+This makes the window look very dark from the outside and, in most cases, stops anyone being able to see in.
+Some detectives even opt for a 3% or 1% tint, which works well in daylight but can be very difficult to see out of at night.

-In countries where it’s allowed, many detectives apply window film to the front driver and passenger windows, as well as the windshield, giving total privacy to their vehicle.
-For this type of setup, 20% on the front windows and 35% on the windshield will achieve a nice effect.
+In countries where it’s allowed, many detectives apply window film to the front driver and passenger windows, as well as the windscreen, giving total privacy to their vehicle.
+For this type of setup, 5% on the front windows and 35% on the windscreen will achieve a good balance.

 How dark should window film be for privacy?